kyma-project/telemetry-manager/docs/user/README.md

 ## Integration Guides

-With the Telemetry module you can collect telemetry data and ship the data to backends.
+With the Telemetry module, you can collect telemetry data and ship the data to backends.

 Read the following guides for integration of different backends: